-1) Lay on your back, legs straight, in anatomical position on a carpeted floor or yoga mat.
+1) Lay on your back, legs straight, in anatomical position on a firm surface that’s comfortable enough to lay on for a while, like carpeted floor or a yoga mat.
 Your palms will be facing the ceiling, fingers loose, arms gently sloping laterally away from your hips as they run down your sides.

-1) Slowly bend one knee at a time toward the ceiling, dragging your heel along the floor.
+1) Slowly bend one knee at a time toward the ceiling, dragging your heel along the floor, ending with your knees bent and feet hit width apart.
 Bonus points for doing this a few times and noticing the shift that occurs in your posture, particularly in your hips and low back arch.

 From here, utilize your elbows and knees to assist yourself to all fours, again maintaining as much lethargy in your limbs as you can.

-3) While on all fours, tuck your toes under and shift your weight to the balls of your feet, aligning your center of gravity before slowly standing up
+3) While on all fours, tuck your toes under and shift your weight to the balls of your feet, aligning your center of gravity over your ankles before standing straight up

 Congratulations!
-You’ve just taken an inventory, and now you have a tangible concept of where your body is in space and dimension, and a greater understanding of what’s going well and what might need further attention.
+You’ve just taken an inventory!
+Now you have a tangible concept of where your body is in space and dimension, and a greater understanding of what’s going well and what might need further attention.
 Did you notice anything that changed or improved as you were taking your inventory?